-The best electric blankets to keep you warm without turning the heating on this winter
+The best electric blankets to keep you warm this winter

 Cold winter nights are just around the corner, so now’s the perfect time to invest in an electric blanket to keep you warm at night without having to keep the heating on.